Why This Matters

 Temperature

-- Influences metabolic rates—warmer water accelerates decomposition and increases BOD, creating a feedback loop that depletes oxygen faster
+- Influences metabolic rates.
+Warmer water accelerates microbial decomposition and increases BOD, creating a feedback loop that depletes oxygen faster.

-- Thermal pollution indicator—industrial cooling water discharge can raise stream temperatures, stressing cold-water species like trout
+- Thermal pollution indicator.
+Industrial cooling water discharge can raise stream temperatures significantly, stressing cold-water species like trout that need high DO levels.

 Total Suspended Solids (TSS)

-- Reduces light penetration—high TSS limits photosynthesis by submerged plants, disrupting primary productivity
+- Reduces light penetration.
+High TSS limits photosynthesis by submerged aquatic vegetation, disrupting primary productivity from the bottom up.

-- Sources include erosion and runoff—construction sites, agricultural fields, and stormwater discharge are major contributors
+- Major sources include erosion and runoff.
+Construction sites, agricultural fields, and stormwater discharge are common contributors.

 Turbidity

-- Optical measurement of cloudiness—quantifies how much light scattering occurs due to suspended particles, measured in NTU (Nephelometric Turbidity Units)
+- Optical measurement of water cloudiness.
+Quantifies how much light scattering occurs due to suspended particles, measured in NTU (Nephelometric Turbidity Units) using a nephelometer.

-- Affects aquatic habitat—high turbidity can smother fish eggs, clog gills, and reduce predator hunting efficiency
+- Affects aquatic habitat.
+High turbidity can smother fish eggs, clog gills, and reduce visual predator hunting efficiency.

-Compare: TSS vs. Turbidity—both relate to suspended particles, but TSS is a mass measurement (mg/L) while turbidity is an optical measurement (NTU).
-TSS tells you how much material is present; turbidity tells you how it affects light.
-Exams may test whether you understand this distinction.
+Compare: TSS vs. Turbidity.
+TSS is a gravimetric (mass-based) measurement in mg/L, while turbidity is an optical measurement in NTU.
+TSS tells you how much material is present; turbidity tells you how it affects light transmission.
+They don't always track perfectly together because particle size, shape, and color all influence light scattering independently of mass.

 Chemical Contamination Indicators